OT-Net: A Reusable Neural Optimal Transport Solver: Introduction

-In summary, our main \textbf{contributions} are as follows: \begin{itemize} \item We propose a novel algorithm to compute the OT map, so-called the reusable neural optimal transport solver, which is a general algorithm framework suitable for various probability transformation scenarios, including image generation, domain adaptation, and color transfer. \item Our algorithm can compute the OT map straightly when adding new target samples without retraining or optimization, which significantly improves its computational efficiency and reusability. \item The algorithm enables represent discontinuous maps, which could nicely avoid mode collapse in the generation. \item We theoretically analyze the error bound of the height vector, and the experimental results show that the algorithm has comparable performance in generating models, color transfer, and domain adaptation. \end{itemize}
+In summary, our main \textbf{contributions} are as follows: \begin{itemize} \item We propose a novel algorithm to compute the OT map, so-called the reusable neural optimal transport solver.
+Our algorithm can compute the OT map straightly when adding new target samples without retraining or re-optimization, which significantly improves its computational efficiency and reusability. \item The algorithm enables the representation of discontinuous maps, which could perfectly avoid mode collapse in the generation. \item We theoretically analyze the error bound of the height vector, and the experimental results show that the algorithm has comparable performance in generating models, color transfer, and domain adaptation. \end{itemize}